Is Trypophobia Real? How Can EFT Tapping Help?

 STEP 2:

-Recognize the physical sensations that are linked to trypophobia.
+Recognise the physical sensations that are linked to trypophobia.
 You can do so by asking questions such as:

 • What is the colour, texture, size, and shape of the phobia?